Delta Work: RuPaul's Drag Race

 Work was selected, along with twelve other contestants, for the third season of RuPaul's Drag Race, which began airing on January 24, 2011, on LOGO TV.
-During the season, Work chose to impersonate Cher (a celebrity which she is not typically known for portraying) for the "Snatch Game" episode, where contestants embody a celebrity, in look and persona, and participate in an improv challenge similar to shows such as Hollywood Squares or Match Game.
+During the season, Work chose to impersonate Cher (a celebrity she is not typically known for portraying) for the "Snatch Game" episode, where contestants embody a celebrity, in look and persona, and participate in an improv challenge similar to shows such as Hollywood Squares or Match Game.
 Bowen Yang wrote: "Delta barely made an attempt at all...
 Points for the wink at Bob Mackie with her look, but otherwise Delta just waded around in her nothing-doing.
 Snap out of it!"
-She placed seventh overall, losing a lip sync performance to Manila Luzon on Donna Summer's "MacArthur Park".
+She placed seventh overall, losing a lip sync performance to Manila Luzon to Donna Summer's "MacArthur Park".
 Out called the battle "certainly one of the most famous lip syncs" of the show.

 After season three, Work was seen as an audience member attending the season five (2013) and season six (2014) finale episodes, and was a guest with other Drag Race alumni for the first-episode challenge on season ten (2018).
-Work became RuPaul's personal wig-stylist, for her judges' panel looks, beginning with the second episode of the ninth season (2017), with season two (2010) alumnus Raven styling her makeup.
+Work was hired as RuPaul's personal wig-stylist for her judges' panel looks beginning with the second episode of the ninth season (2017), with season two (2010) alumnus Raven styling Rupaul's makeup.
 Work appeared as a guest for the first challenge in the premiere of season eleven (2019).

 In a 2023 interview with Joseph Shepherd, Work revealed that she did not work as RuPaul's wig stylist beyond the eleventh season.
 This was largely because of contractual disagreements over her involvement in RuPaul's Netflix series AJ and the Queen, which led to another wig stylist being hired, who continued to work with RuPaul after that.
 Work also stated that World of Wonder, the producers of RuPaul's Drag Race, intentionally refrained from submitting her name for Emmy consideration for the eleventh season, despite her having done the same job as the tenth season when she won the award, because she was no longer working with them.
 According to Work, during her last phone call with RuPaul, she was told in a casual manner, "If anything comes up, I'll let you know."